Open information exchange

 Nexus devices are the ones issued directly by Google with standard Android and made by various manufacturers.
 They essentially have three advantages:

-Look at the poor fellows who bought a very expensive Samsung Galaxy S III and were still running Android 4.0 or 4.1 a long time after 4.2, 4.2.1, and 4.2.2 had become available and had been running on the Nexus devices for months.
+Look at the poor fellows who bought a very expensive Samsung Galaxy S III and were still running Android 4.0 to 4.2 after 4.3 and 4.4 had long become available and had been running on the Nexus devices for months.

 There may be another reason why all those manufacturers delay the delivery of Android updates.
 I suspect that want their devices to become obsolete as early as possible, so their owners feel obliged to buy a newer phone.
 Of course their official excuse is that it takes so much time to add their (unwanted) extensions to standard Android.

 Their excuse for stopping updates altogether for devices older than one year is that the hardware is too weak for the newer Android versions.
 That sounds funny if you see that other modifications ("mods") of newer Android versions, like CyanogenMod, are running just fine on these devices.
 They are just not very easy to install, therefore most users are not acutely aware of them or shy away from the complicated rooting procedure.